kappafon/ai-copilots/content/index.md

 tags:
   - index
 ---
-This is a home page.
+This is a home page

 Link to the [[Presentation]]

 ![[qrcode_1708192868345.png|400]]